giuseppefioccola/draft-fmbk-metaverse/draft-fmbk-icnrg-metaverse.md

 platform- and overlay-based system -- i.e., conceive the Metaverse and the future web as a fundamentally information-centric system.

-This Internet draft addresses three aspects:
+This document addresses three aspects:

 1. the documentation of requirements and observed gaps with the current technology stack;
 2. a discussion of the applicability of different networking and distributed computing technologies; and
 3. an initial discussion of a more fundamental and comprehensive